TuringLang/AdvancedHMC.jl/README.md

 ℓπ(θ) = logpdf(target, θ)

 ### Build up a HMC sampler to draw samples
-using AdvancedHMC, ForwardDiff  # or using Zygote
+using AdvancedHMC, ForwardDiff  # or, using Zygote
-                                # AdvancedHMC will use it for gradient
+                                # AdvancedHMC will use loaded AD package for gradient
 # Sampling parameter settings
 n_samples, n_adapts = 12_000, 2_000